Gaganbatth/MERN-STACK-Training/Day12/Theory.md

 ## Overview

 The twelfth day of the MERN Stack training focused on JavaScript Objects and related concepts used for organizing, managing, and manipulating data efficiently.
-The session covered object creation, built-in object methods, the Math object, object cloning techniques, object destructuring, and iteration using `for...in` and `for...of` loops.
+The session covered object creation, built-in object methods, the Math object, object cloning techniques and iteration using `for...in` and `for...of` loops.
 These concepts are essential for developing scalable and maintainable JavaScript applications.

 ---